fcento100/kingery-bulmash/README.md

 all_units
 ```

-If for example, only the `incident_pressure` is required it can be extracted as such:
+If for example, only the `incident_pressure` is required, it can be extracted as such:

 ```python
 from kingery_bulmash import Units, Blast_Parameters